 Ultrasound Pelvis Scan

-Ultrasound machine uses high frequency sound waves to produce images of the internal structures of the human body.
-Ultrasound Pelvis Scan is to visualize and assess structures and organs in the lower abdomen and pelvis
+Ultrasound imaging of the pelvis uses sound waves to produce pictures of the structures and organs in the lower abdomen and pelvis.

 Disclaimer: All information, content, and material of this website is for informational purposes only and are not intended to serve as a substitute for the consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.